 Once again, we’re bummed we cannot help out new, prospective AR MMJ patients, and we recognize the difficulty that regulations like these create.
 However, we will continue to stand with our cannabis community, and the moment we’re able to serve all residents again, we will.

-If you’re an existing AR MMJ patient, book your renewal appointment using the scheduler below.
+If you’re an existing AR MMJ patient, book your renewal appointment here.